-Our research with Local Trust, ‘Left behind?
-Understanding communities on the edge’, contributed to the creation of an All Party Parliamentary Group (APPG) for ‘left behind’ neighbourhoods.
+Our research with Local Trust, on ‘left-behind’ areas, contributed to the creation of an All Party Parliamentary Group (APPG) for ‘left behind’ neighbourhoods.

 The APPG is a cross-party group of MPs and Members of the House of Lords and is co-chaired by Dame Diana Johnson DBE MP and Paul Howell MP.

 It is committed to improving social and economic outcomes for residents in communities that suffer from a combination of economic deprivation, poor connectivity, low levels of community engagement and a lack of community spaces and places.

 We have been commissioned to provide and present evidence on a series of topics to support the APPG with its objectives.

 These evidence pieces provide detailed analysis, taking ‘deeper dives’ into data on specific thematic issues across ‘left behind’ areas including: